 The Choir of All Saints’ Church plays a large and active role in the life of the parish, and offers singers many opportunities to use their gifts to the glory of God.
 Its primary role is to provide choral leadership at the 10:15 AM service each Sunday during the academic year, as well as major feasts such as Ash Wednesday and the Holy Week services.
 In addition, the Choir offers sung evening prayer several times each season, as well as presenting major works in concert, often in collaboration with other area ensembles.
 The Choir is comprised of 12-15 parishioners, augmented by a professional octet.
 The repertoire consists of classical sacred music of all periods and styles, from the Renaissance to new music written by living composers, with special emphasis on the music of the standard Anglican repertory.
 Preparing more than 60 pieces of substantial choral repertoire each season, the Choir is a fantastic way for singers to gain exposure to a wide variety of choral literature, composers, and styles.
 Membership is open to all singers of high school age or older, and rehearsals are each Thursday evening from 7:30 until 9:15, during the academic year.

 In February, 2014, members of the All Saints’ Choir traveled to Ireland and Italy, where they made history by having the honor to be the first American Choir to present a private concert in the Sistine Chapel, Vatican City, Rome.
 The choir also performed in St. Francis of Assisi Basilica, Assisi, Italy and St. Patrick’s Cathedral, Dublin, Ireland, among many other prestigious venues.

 Want to see what the choir will be singing this season?
-Click here –> Repertoire for Fall 2018
+Click here –> Choral Repertoire Spring 2019

 Music and the Church